Skip to contentSkip to content

 How many photos does a local business need?

 Use enough to answer the decision.
-Most small local sites need a strong hero image, exterior or location proof, team or service proof, product or work proof, process context, and a few supporting details.
-A contractor may need before and after shots.
-A restaurant may need menu, room, patio, and exterior photos.
-A clinic may need privacy-aware room and practitioner context.
+Most small local sites need a strong hero, exterior or location proof, team or service proof, product or work proof, process context, and a few supporting details.
+A contractor may need before and after shots; a restaurant may need room, patio, and menu photos.

 How do captions help trust?